Mini squats are early knee rehabilitation exercises to improve muscle strength, stimulate the VMO and achieve some range of motion of the knee.

 Continue the squat until the knees are at 45 degrees, hold 10 seconds and straighten up again.
 Repeat several times.

-The quadriceps or lap muscles are important stabilisers of the knee, straightening the knee when they contract.
-Part of the quads is the VMO, which is particularly sensitive to knee injury, becoming inhibited and weak.
+The VMO part of the quads is particularly sensitive to knee injury, becoming inhibited and weak.
 Mini squats can help to strengthen the VMO.

 -